 We are subject to federal and state laws designed to protect the confidentiality of patient health information.
 The United States Department of Health and Human Services has issued rules pursuant to HIPAA relating to the privacy of such information.
 Rules that became effective in 2003 govern our use and disclosure of health information at certain HIPAA covered communities.
 We established procedures to comply with HIPAA privacy requirements at these communities.
 We were required to be in compliance with the HIPAA rule establishing administrative, physical, and technical security standards for health information by 2005.
 To the best of our knowledge, we are in compliance with these rules.
 In addition, states have begun to enact more comprehensive privacy laws and regulations addressing consumer rights to data protection or transparency.
-For example, the California Consumer Privacy Act became effective in 2020 and the California Privacy Rights Act, Colorado Privacy Act, and Virginia Consumer Data Protection Act are effective in 2023.
+For example, the California Consumer Data Protection Act are effective in 2023.
 We expect additional federal and state legislative and regulatory efforts to regulate consumer privacy protection in the future.
 These legislative and regulatory developments will impact the design and operation of our business and our privacy and security efforts.